telerik/blazor-docs/components/grid/grouping/load-on-demand.md

 * If the currently expanded group row does not have subgroups, the `Filter` parameter of the `DataSourceRequest` will contain the group value (and the values of any subgroups) for which the items are requested.

+* If the grid starts with grouping set, it will make one request for the list of all the groups, and will keep them in memory for paging, so a paging operation will not call `OnRead` again.

 ## Examples